Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 - Babel is a JavaScript compiler.
 It is used to convert code from a non-JavaScript language into JavaScript like React code.

+**10.What is scope in javascript?**

+JavaScript has two different types of scope.

+**1. Global scope:** Variables declared outside of any function become global variables.
+Global variables can be accessed and modified from any function.

+**2. Local scope:** Variables declared inside any function.
+Local variables cannot be accessed or modified outside the function.

 **9.Give a the different between comparison between ES5 and ES6?**

 | ES5  | ES6 |